EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Message Sizes

 This appendix gives an estimate of the message sizes when EDHOC is used with raw public keys and pre-shared keys.
 Note that the examples in this appendix are not test vectors, the cryptographic parts are just replaced with byte strings of the same length.
-All examples are given in CBOR diagnostic notation.
+All examples are given in CBOR diagnostic notation and hexadecimal.

 ## Message Sizes RPK

 ~~~~~~~~~~~~~~~~~~~~~~~
-message1 = (
+message_1 = (
   1,
   h'c3',
   [4],